LorenzoGianassi/K_Means/README.md

 # Usage <a name="3"/>
 To run the program simply run the Main class of the project.
 ### Sequential/Parallel Main <a name="4"/>
-To switch from sequential to parallel execution and vice versa, comment the line in the CMake file that corresponds to the unwanted Main between:
+To switch from sequential to parallel execution and vice versa, uncomment the line in the CMake file that corresponds to the desired Main between:
 ```
  add_executable(MidTerm_PC sequential_main.cpp Point.h Cluster.h)
  add_executable(MidTerm_PC parallel_main.cpp Point.h Cluster.h)